vickyysiahaan/SNMP2MQTT/README.md

 	  Datatype	: 	"INTEGER", "INTEGER32", "UINTEGER", "OCTETSTRING", "OID", "IPADDRESS"

-	  isTable	: 	1 >> if the oid is in table oid
+	  isTable	: 	1 >> if the oid is in table oid,

 				0 >> if the oid is in regular oid (not in a table)

 	  TotalRow	: 	number of row that want to be read in the OID (this is a maxrepetition in GetBulk operation)